 RAMOS, Pamela AdelinoandMOTA, Caroline Maria de Miranda.
 2015, Exploratory study regarding how cultural perspectives can influence the perceptions of project success in Brazilian companies.
 Prod. [online], pp. 0-0.Epub Oct 27,.
 ISSN 1980-5411.

 Samarah, I., Paul, S. &Mykytyn P. (2002).
-Exploring the links between cultural diversity, the collaborative conflictmanagement style, and performance of global virtual teams.
-Eighth Americas Conference on Information Systems,Southern Illinois University at Carbondale.
+Exploring the links between cultural diversity, the collaborative conflict management style, and the performance of global virtual teams.
+Eighth Americas Conference on Information Systems, Southern Illinois University at Carbondale.
 Slevin, D. P., & Pinto, J. (2004).
 An overview of behavioural issues in project management.
 In P. W. G. Morris andJ.
 K. Pinto (Eds), The Wiley guide to managing projects.
-Hoboken, NJ: John Wiley & Son.
+Hoboken, NJ: John Wiley & Sons.

 Sun, M., Senaratne, S., Fleming, A., Motowa, I., Yeoh, M.L.
 (2006).
-“A change management toolkit forconstruction projects”.
+“A change management toolkit for construction projects”.
 Architectural Engineering and Design Management, 2(4)261-271.

-Sun, M., Sexton, M., Aouad, G., Fleming, A., Senaratne, S., Anumba, C., et. al. (2004).anaging Changes in Construction Projects. (available at: http://www.builtenvironment.uwe.ac.uk/research/cprc/publications/mcd.pdf).
+Sun, M., Sexton, M., Aouad, G., Fleming, A., Senaratne, S., Anumba, C., et al. (2004) Anaging Changes in Construction Projects. (available at: http://www.builtenvironment.uwe.ac.uk/research/cprc/publications/mcd.pdf).

 Walker, S.E. &Prabhakar, G.P.
 (2006).
 Intercultural Team Maturity Model: Unity, Diversity, Capability.
 ProjectPerspectives, 28, 70-73.

 Turner, J., & Muller, R. (2005).
-The project manager’s leadership style as a success factor on projects: A literature review.
+The project manager’s leadership style as a project success factor: A literature review.
 Project Management Journal, 36(2), 49-61.

 Turner, R., & Lloyd-Walker, B. (2008).
 Emotional Intelligence (EI) capabilities training: Can it develop EI in project teams?
 International Journal of Managing Projects in Business, 1(4), 512-534.